Your paid traffic lands and leaves. You cleaned up the design. You rewrote the headline. The bounce rate barely moved.

 Urgency without the spam signal

-Fake countdown timers and "Only 3 left" banners on perpetually-restocked products destroy trust faster than they convert.
 The version that works is honest scarcity.
 If you’re running a limited production run, state the number.
+If shipping closes Thursday for weekend delivery, say that date.

-"$120, now $74" lands harder than "38% off."
-The original number gives the discount context.
-The current price feels like a real decision.
+Anchoring works the same way.
+Show the full price before the sale price, not just the percentage off. "$120, now $74" lands harder than "38% off."
+The original number gives the discount context and makes the current price feel like a real decision.

 The post-click gap

-The journey from Add to Cart to checkout confirmation needs the same continuity as your ad-to-page match.
-Your landing page runs urgent, specific language.
-Your checkout is still a default Shopify template.
+The journey from Add to Cart through checkout confirmation needs the same continuity as your ad-to-page match.
+If your landing page runs urgent, specific language but your checkout is a default Shopify template, you’re losing conversions in the final 30 seconds.

 What’s the Fastest Fix for a Low E-commerce Conversion Rate?